bennymeg/nx-electron/README.md

 # nx-electron
-electron schematic for nrwl nx platform
+electron builders and schematics for nrwl nx platform